Milk sickness: History

 Milk sickness was suspected as a disease in the early 19th century as migrants moved into the Midwest; they first settled in areas bordering the Ohio River and its tributaries, which were their main transportation routes.
 They often grazed their cattle in frontier areas where white snakeroot grows; it is a member of the daisy family.
 They were unfamiliar with the plant and its properties.
 The high rate of fatalities from milk sickness made people fear it as they did the infectious diseases of cholera and yellow fever, whose causes were not understood at the time.
 Cattle do not graze on the plant unless other forage is not available.
 When pastures were scarce or in times of drought, the cattle would graze in woods, the habitat of white snakeroot.
 Early settlers often let their livestock roam freely in the woods.

 Milk sickness was first described in writing in 1809, when Dr. Thomas Barbee of Bourbon County, Kentucky, detailed its symptoms.
-Variously described as "the trembles", "the slows" or the illness "under which man turns sick and his domestic animals tremble", it was a frequent cause of illness and death.
+Variously described as "the trembles", "the slows", or as the illness "under which man turns sick and his domestic animals tremble," it was a frequent cause of illness and death.
 The fatality rate was so high that sometimes half the people in a frontier settlement might die of milk sickness.
 Doctors used their contemporary treatment of bloodletting, but it had little success as it was unrelated to the cause of the illness.

 Cases were identified in Ohio, Kentucky, Tennessee, Indiana, and Illinois.
 The illness was particularly ruinous in Henderson County, Kentucky, along the banks of the Green River.
 Because of the losses from the illness, in 1830 the Kentucky General Assembly offered a $600 reward to anyone discovering its cause.
 Many scientists in the area tried to determine the cause of the illness but without success.
 Farmers found that only clearing the riverbanks and grazing cattle on tended fields ended the occurrence of milk sickness.